FortinetCloudCSE/PublicCloud105-FortiFlex/content/03-hands-on-lab/cleanup/_index.md

 {{% tab title = "Delete Forticloud IAM API Key" %}}

-In the FortiCloud Account, Go back through the Account Creation process, and Select the API account you created for this workshop and delete it.
+In the FortiCloud Portal, Go to the IAM Portal, Users section, Select the API account you created for this workshop and delete it.

+{{< figure src="fcld-iam-user-delete.png" alt="IAM user delete" >}}
 {{% /tab %}}